• Skip to main content

 Batteries are made of two different types of metal suspended in an acidic solution.

-In this experiment, copper and zinc (galvanized nails are zinc-plated) are the two metals and the lemon juice is the acidic solution.
+In this experiment, copper and zinc (galvanized nails are zinc-plated) are the two metals.
+The acidic lemon juice serves as the acidic solution.

-An electric current is created when the two metals have different tendencies to lose the negatively chargedĀ electrons.
+An electric current is created when the two metals have different tendencies to lose the negatively charged electrons.

-When the battery is connected with a LED bulb, the circuit becomesĀ closed.
+When the battery is connected with a LED bulb, it becomes a closed complete circuit.

 Explore

-Now it’s time to explore more.
+Let's explore more in this classic science experiment.
 Can you try the experiment again with the following modifications and see what differences they make?

-• Use other substances such as a vegetable or a cupĀ of tap water as the conducting solution.
+• Use other substances such as a vegetable or a cup of tap water as the conducting solution.

 • Use different metals as the electrodes.